Exploring Telemental Health Counseling

 Before signing up for an option, ask yourself how effective the app or website may be and if it seems like a good fit for your unique needs.
 One way to do this is to read the reviews of other users to understand the pros and cons of any particular platform.

-Many platforms offer varying services and price points, as well.
+Many platforms offer varying telemental health services and price points, as well.
 Make a budget and look for platforms within it.
 You may also want to talk with your potential therapist about your preferred type of treatment and ask about their treatment approach.

 Rawpixel

-Check your therapist's credentials
+Check your counselor's credentials

 Before beginning therapy with any practitioner, confirm they are currently licensed in your state or within the US to practice.
 Licensing requirements for counselors can vary between other states, meaning a licensed counselor in California may not be able to provide care to someone in Florida without a Florida state license.
 The same rule can also pertain to remote counseling, so double-check before meeting with a provider.
 In addition, you may want to talk with your insurance provider to see if they can reimburse you for using their services.